-Have you heard of the expression otaku?
+Have you ever heard of the expression otaku?
 Do you know its true meaning?
 How did this term come about?
-In this article, we will do a deep analysis on the word otaku and the people who earned this nickname both in the West and in Japan.
-We will also see the influence of the community otaku in Japan and the West.
+In this article, we are going to take a deep look at the word Otaku and the people who have earned this nickname both in the West and in Japan.
+Let's also see the influence of the community otaku in Japan and the West.

-The word otaku [オタク] is a Japanese term used to refer to people who are addicted to something.
-Over time this word began to be used frequently to refer to fans of anime, manga, novels and games.
-Prepare to immerse yourself in the true meaning of otaku, to help we leave a summary below:
+The word Otaku [オタク] is a Japanese term used to refer to people who are addicted to something.
+Over time, this word began to be used frequently to refer to fans of anime, manga, novels and games.
+Get ready to delve into the true meaning of otaku, to help let's leave a summary below:

 The meaning of the word Otaku

-Originally the word otaku (お宅) was a respectful treatment (sonkeigo) used in the second person, to refer to your home, house, person or family.
-This word has also been used to refer to husband and organizations.
+originally the word otaku (お宅) was a respectful address (sonkeigo) used in the second person, to refer to your home, home, person or family.
+This word has also been used to refer to the husband and organizations.

-The ideogram of the original word is taku [宅] which literally means home.
-Over time this word began to be used in a negative way to refer to people who live at home watching anime, playing games, surfing the internet, etc.
+The ideogram of the original word is Taku [宅] which literally means house.
+Over time, this word began to be used in a negative way to refer to people who live at home watching anime, playing games, browsing the internet, etc.

-otaku One of the main Japanese alternatives is the words Geek and Nerd, but more derogatory.
-In the dictionary, he is described as a person who has a deep interest in certain hobbies, but lacks knowledge and sociability in other fields.
+Otaku is one of the main Japanese alternatives to the words Geek and Nerd, but more pejorative.
+In the dictionary, he is described as a person with a deep interest in certain hobbies, but lacks knowledge and sociability in other fields.

-Otaku can also be used as a suffix for people who like a particular hobby for example tetsudou-otaku [鉄道オタク] which means something like a train addict or mekaotaku [メカオタク] which means addicted to Meka.
+Otaku can also be used as a suffix for people who like a certain hobby for example: Tetsudou-otaku [鉄道オタク] meaning something like train junkie (railway) or Mekaotaku [メカオタク] meaning Meka junkie.

 The Origin of the Word Otaku

-In the 1980s Akio Nakamori and other prominent authors started using the honorific otaku to refer to criminals and serial killers, anime addicts, hentai and things like that.
-And since the Japanese are superstitious, they stopped using that word on a daily basis, thus becoming a bad word.
+In the 1980s Akio Nakamori and other prominent authors began to use the honorific otaku to refer to criminals and serial killers, anime junkies, hentai and the like.
+And since the Japanese are superstitious, they stopped using that word in everyday life, and it became a bad word.

-Over time this word started to be used to refer to people with obsessions for something.
-Not only anime and manga, but anything, cars, football, games, computers, etc.
+Over time this word began to be used to refer to people with obsessions about something.
+Not just anime and manga, but anything, cars, football/soccer, games, computers, etc.

-Suppose someone likes football, they have team t-shirts, they idolize the team, they are present in every game, they put football as the first place in life.
-It can be called otaku.
+Suppose someone likes football/soccer, has team shirts, idolizes the team, attends every game, puts football/soccer first in life.
+She can be called an otaku.

-In Japan it is possible to find thousands of people addicted to anime and games, which are considered otaku, and they take this lifestyle seriously, making cosplays, spending money on products, living a normal and fun life, doing what they like.
+In Japan you can find thousands of people addicted to anime and games, who are considered otaku, and they take this lifestyle seriously, doing cosplays, spending money on products, living a normal and fun life, doing what they like.

-In 1989, the murder of a young woman in the Saitama region was sensationalized, as the criminal was a video collector, every case was enlarged, distorted and publicized in the media, putting the name otaku as a dangerous person who commits crimes.
+In 1989, the murder of a young girl in the Saitama region was sensationalized, as the criminal was a video collector, every case was expanded, distorted and publicized in the media, placing the name otaku as a dangerous person who commits crimes.

 The negative campaign was done in style.
-Even today, people play otaku because of the media's influence in that incident.
-Of course, this is not the only reason that otaku are despised in both Japan and the West.
+To this day people play otakus because of the media's influence on that incident.
+Of course, that's not the only reason some otakus are despised both in Japan and in the West.

-Another criticism against Otaku is the huge consumption of erotic content in comics, games and animations, where you can find tentacles, lolis, etc. Yes, I have found several articles on Brazilian websites that talk about this subject.
-Japan is one of the countries that most consumes material of this type, and more than half are animations.
+Another criticism against otaku is the huge consumption of erotic content in comics, games and animations, where tentacles, loli and others can be found.
+Yes, I have already found several articles on Brazilian websites that talk about this subject.
+Japan is one of the countries that consumes the most material of this type, and more than half are animations.

-Westerners also often blame anime and games for a variety of problems in Japan and the western Otaku community.
+People in the West also tend to blame anime and games for various problems in Japan and the Western Otaku community.
 Few realize that the problem is not in animations and games but in addiction.

 A person can be addicted to anything like movies, series and books.
 Otaku itself is used to refer to any type of person addicted to something like cars, toys, trains, computers, etc.

-The problem is that not all Otaku are antisocial, they tend to be related, live a normal life, work and have other dreams.
-The fact that a person is addicted to something was not necessarily to be bad.
+The problem is that not all Otaku are antisocial, they tend to relate, live a normal life, work and have other dreams.
+The fact that a person was addicted to something was not necessarily a bad thing.

-In Brazil many are addicted to something, some live in the gym, others live drinking, many choose different priorities in their life and have fun with what they like.
-The fact that a person likes something does not determine his behavior.
+In Brazil, many are addicted to something, some live at the gym, others live drinking, many choose different priorities in their life and have fun with what they like.
+The fact that a person likes something does not determine their behavior.

 Japanese are shy and antisocial by nature, the country's culture puts a lot of pressure on society to follow strict rules.
-Many end up becoming not just Otaku but hikikomori NEETs who are isolated young people who live trapped indoors.
+Many end up becoming not just otakus but hikikomori NEETs who are isolated youths who live trapped indoors.

 Otaku in the West

-In the West, the word does not have the same connotation as Japan.
+In the West the word does not have the same connotation as in Japan.
 Here it is usually used only to identify people who like anime.
-Otaku in Brazil also use the expression otome to refer to women who are anime fans, but it is worth remembering that otaku is not a masculine word, but unisex.
+The Otaku of Brazil also often use the expression Otome to refer to women who are fans of anime, but it is worth remembering that otaku is not a masculine word, but unisex.

-The amount of Otaku outside of Japan is increasing a lot.
-The western population is neither prepared nor used to these types of people who call themselves otaku, they do not understand why they dress up and like this type of animation.
-Something understandable, since even today comic fans are branded as nerds, and criticized for dressing up.
+The number of otakus outside of Japan is increasing a lot.
+The western population is not prepared or used to these types of people who call themselves otaku, they do not understand why they dress up and enjoy this type of animation.
+Something understandable, since to this day comic book fans are branded as nerds, and criticized for dressing up.

-The otaku are criticized in the West for the prejudice of thinking that animations are children's or children's.
-They do not know the depth of a story written by Japanese and do not realize that animation is just an art style like manga.
+Otaku are criticized in the West for the prejudice of thinking that animations are for children or are childish.
+They don't know the depth of a story written by Japanese and they don't realize that animation is just an art style like manga.

-Others think that anime are crazy, full of powers, macumba, bitching, clichés, etc. They forget that there are genres and that anime are created on top of Japanese culture, made for Japanese people who think and lead a different lifestyle from Westerners.
-Western Otaku also admire and enjoy Japanese culture.
+Others think that anime is crazy, full of powers, macumba, bitching, clichés, etc. They forget that there are genres and that anime is created on top of Japanese culture, made for Japanese people who think and lead a different lifestyle than Westerners.
+Western Otaku also tend to admire and enjoy the culture of Japan.

 What does being an Otaku involve?

-For a person to become an Otaku, just addict something and put it as a priority in your life.
-It is clear that in both the West and Japan the term Otaku started to be used for people who have similar tastes.
-Otaku 99% will probably like at least 5 things from the list below:
+For a person to become an Otaku, just get addicted to something and put it as a priority in your life.
+It is clear that both in the West and in Japan the term Otaku began to be used for people who have similar tastes.
+99% by Otaku will probably like at least 5 things from the list below:

 - Anime – Japanese animations;

-- Visual Novels - Relationship games, romance and conversations;
+- Visual Novels – Relationship, romance and conversation games;

 - RPGs – Role-playing games;